johnarban/congenial_lux/helpers/README.md

   - key files for running the pipeline on lux.
 These can be found in `/data/users/joarlewis/andes/`
   - I run the pipeline from within the `andes` directory.
 This creates the `imaging/` and `derived/` (and other `phangsPipeline` output) subfolders.

+- `pipeline_scripts`
+  - a couple scripts for running the CASA pipeline via a slurm job.
+Includes a little SLURM template, and a little python file which helps automatically find the files to run.
+In general `casascript.py` could simply be a file which includes `execfile(scriptforPI.py)` in it, or else the CASA command in the slurm template can directly point to the `scriptforPI` but this would not allow setting the `SPACESAVING` flag.

 ## Files
 - `findclumps.py`
   - batch run STARLINK findclumps using the starlink python wrapper [starlink-pywrapper](https://starlink-pywrapper.readthedocs.io/en/latest/)